 - Sugar.
 The combination of brown and white sugar is great because brown sugar helps to make the zucchini bread soft, moist and flavorful.
 You can just use all white, granulated sugar, if that’s what you have available.

 - Egg.
 You’ll need one egg to help with binding and ensure proper baking.

 - Grated zucchini.
 The star of the show!
 This recipe calls for 1 1/2 cups shredded zucchini (1-2 medium zucchinis).
 Good news, there’s no need to peel tender-skinned zucchini.
 Simply wash it, big or small, doesn’t matter, and shred it with a box grater.

 - Add-ins.
 Feel free to add up to 1 cup of any favorite mix-in ingredients – nuts, chocolate chips, or fruit (dried or fresh).

-Nothing complicated about this zucchini bread recipe!
-Grab a couple of mixing bowls and your loaf pan!
+Nothing complicated about this easy zucchini bread recipe!
+Grate the zucchini, grab a couple of mixing bowls and your loaf pan!
 Here’s a quick overview of the process, with more detail in the recipe card below.

-- Start the batter by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg.
+- Whisk the dry ingredients.
+Start the batter, by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg in a large bowl.

 - Mix the wet ingredients and sugar.
 In a separate bowl, mix the oil, applesauce, sugars, egg, vanilla and zucchini.